FairRootGroup/FairRoot/example/Tutorial3/macro/README.md

 Here is a brief description of the script arguments and their possible values.

+Further details for available device options can be queried for any executable when called with `--help` command line option.

 ### Common for all devices

-**ID**: device ID.
+**--id**: device ID.
 Just something to identify the device, currently used only in logger output.

-**numIoThreads**: number of IO threads ZeroMQ should use.
+**--io-threads**: Optional parameter, to change the number of i/o threads ZeroMQ should use.
+Default value is 1 i/o thread.
 According to [ZeroMQ documentation](http://zguide.zeromq.org/page:all#I-O-Threads), using more than one thread only becomes relevant at 1GB/s and above.

-**outputSocketType**: output pattern.
+**--output-socket-type**: output pattern.
 Possible values: "push"/"pub".

-**outputBufSize**: size of the ZeroMQ output queue (in # of messages).
+**--output-buff-size**: size of the ZeroMQ output queue in number of messages.
 For nanomsg transport, the size is in bytes.

-**outputMethod**: output method - "bind"/"connect".
+**--output-method**: output method - "bind"/"connect".
 One side should bind and other should connect.
 The order doesn't matter, but for some topologies chosing the right combination can simplify the configuration.

-**outputAddress**: output address and port.
+**--output-address**: output interface, address and port.

-**inputSocketType**: same as above, but for input.
+**--input-socket-type**: same as above, but for input.
 Possible values: pull/sub.

-**inputRcvBufSize**: same as above, but for input.
+**--input-buff-size**: same as above, but for input.

-**inputMethod**: same as above, but for input.
+**--input-method**: same as above, but for input.

-**inputAddress**: same as above, but for input.
+**--input-address**: same as above, but for input.

 ### Sampler specific

-**inputFile**: input file  (specific to sampler task)
+**--input-file**: input file  (specific to sampler task).

-**parameterFile**: parameter file (specific to sampler task)
+**--parameter-file**: parameter file (specific to sampler task).

-**branch**: define the sampler task (this is likely to be removed in future version)

-**eventRate**: optional limit for number of events/second, e.g. 1000 - up to 1000 events per second.
-Value 0 means no limit.
+**--branch**: sampler task.
+Default for Tutorial3 is "FairTestDetectorDigi".

 ### Processor specific

-**processorTask**: define the processor task (this is likely to be removed in future version)
+**--processor-task**: processor task.
+Default for Tutorial3 is "FairTestDetectorMQRecoTask".

 ### Data format definition